brather1ng/RePoE/docs/mods.md

   The weights are percentage multipliers to the spawn weight obtained through `spawn_weights`.
 If `generation_weights` is empty, the spawn weight is not modified.
 - `type`: gives a finer grouping than the `group`.
-This descriptor refers to an entry in `mod_types.json` which has with it a list of tags which affect fossil crafting and the effect of the mod on the vendor sell price
+This descriptor refers to an entry in `mod_types.json` which has with it a list of tags affecting fossil crafting and the effect of the mod on the vendor sell price

 See `tags.json` for the possible tags, though not all of those are relevant for mods.